 “Consumers of eggs had almost double the usual intake of choline as compared to non-consumers (525 ± 5.17 mg/d and 294 ± 1.98; p < 0.0001).
 Protein food (meat, poultry and seafood) consumption also increased usual choline intakes compared to non-consumers (345 ± 2.21 mg/day and 235 ± 8.81; p < 0.0001).”
 (Nutrients, 2017)

-If you can’t/don’t want to consume eggs, I highly recommend a choline supplement, such as choline bitartrate (<– this is the most studied form for supplementation) or sunflower lecithin to meet your needs.
+If you can’t/don’t want to consume eggs, I highly recommend a choline supplement, such as choline bitartrate, phosphatidylcholine, or sunflower lecithin (which is naturally rich in phosphatidylcholine) to meet your needs.

 Obtaining Adequate Choline on a Vegetarian Diet